Battling Recession With Data and Analytics

 5. Improving efficiency

-Businesses can identify areas to improve efficiency and reduce costs by analyzing operational data.
+Analyzing operational data, businesses can identify areas to improve efficiency and reduce costs.
 This can include optimizing supply chains, improving production processes, and reducing waste.

 Practical strategies to navigate the murky waters of recession with data and analytics